The Psychology of Technology

 About

-The screen beckons, the notifications buzz, and the lines between our physical and digital selves blur.
-In this groundbreaking exploration, you’ll discover the profound psychological impact of technology on our lives.
-From the dopamine loops of social media, engineered to keep us hooked, to the persuasive design of our favorite apps, subtly manipulating our choices, we’re witnessing a fundamental transformation of the human mind.
-This book isn’t just a critique of technology; it’s a deep dive into the neuroscience behind our digital habits, revealing how constant connectivity is reshaping our brains, our attention spans, and our emotional responses.
+From the dopamine loops of social media engineered to keep us hooked, to algorithms that predict our behavior better than our closest friends, we’re witnessing a fundamental transformation of the human mind.
+This isn’t just a critique of technology; it’s a deep dive into the neuroscience behind our digital habits, revealing how constant connectivity is reshaping our brains, attention spans, and emotional responses.

 Praise for this book